simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-01-say-goodbye-to-custom-form-validators-in-angular.md

 ```

 [Check this YouTube video](https://www.youtube.com/watch?v=cuNl-7yu09g&t=67s){:target="_blank"} for a short demo!
+*note: the video is not up to date, use staticSuite() instead of create*

 The first 2 arguments that the `test()` function takes, is the field and the validation message.
 It's important here to respect the property structure of our model.